 But Salesforce isn’t the only CRM on the market, and it isn’t necessarily the best choice for your business.
 In fact, we’ve compared Salesforce to several of its alternatives in the past, including Microsoft Dynamics, SugarCRM, Infusionsoft, and others.

 In this post, we’ll compare Zoho vs. Salesforce, pitting the market leader in cloud CRM against its smaller, less expensive competitor.
 If you’re reading this post, you probably intend to choose one of the two.
 As this decision will affect your productivity and profitability for years to come, it’s important to take a closer look.
-Our comparison will focus on systems, pricing, features, and integrations — in other words, what you get for the money.
+To expand your research beyond these two solutions, click the banner below to get more CRM recommendations personalized to your needs.

 Zoho vs. Salesforce: Company Overview